 - tai chi

-Eat OA-friendly foods
+Eat osteoarthritis-friendly foods

 - saturated and trans fat

-Maintain a healthy weight
+Maintain a moderate weight

-This may be particularly helpful for people with OA in their knees and hips, as these joints bear a lot of weight.
+This may be particularly helpful for people with symptoms in their knees and hips, as these joints bear a lot of weight.